top of page

 The Three Layers of the Desert Wash Habitat

 Canopy: This top layer is formed by the tallest shrubs and small trees that are able to access deeper moisture reserves or temporarily benefit from occasional flooding events.
-This layer provides some shade and moderates temperature for the plants and animals that reside beneath it; examples include smoke tree and mesquite.
+This layer provides some shade and moderates the temperature for the plants and animals that reside beneath it, including these smoke trees.

 Subcanopy: The middle layer in a desert wash consists of large shrubs that can tolerate the slightly drier conditions without relying on the influence of the canopy; examples include indigo bushes and catclaw.